 Hold the line

 Limit the space you take up in line.
 Don’t sit down when the line is supposed to be moving along.
-(If the lone is on hold for a longer period of time, then that is okay.
+(If the line is on hold for a longer period of time, then that is okay.
 But still, be mindful of the people behind you).

-Lesser abled than you
+Lesser able than you

 Most conventions will allow people with disabilities, people in wheelchairs or on crutches to move on first when entering a public room or while standing in line.
 This is not to put them ahead of the other visitors or to give them an unfair advantage.
 Their situation already gave them an unfair disadvantage before you got there.
 They usually have to contact the organization in advance to let them know their special needs for moving to the venue and for just being there.
-Often they need special attention to get the equal opportunity the abled people have.
+Often they need special attention to get the EQUAL opportunity that abled people have.
 Also for safety reasons, it may be better for these people to go ahead of the line.
 You don’t want someone with crutches to lose balance while standing in line or have someone be hit by a wheelchair by accident because the line doesn’t allow people to move out of the way.
 So don’t be a prick about it.

 Don’t show off